DataWraith/notelog/README.md

 - `Search for notes tagged +sqlite and +til from May 2025`
 - `How many notes tagged +todo do I have?`

-To avoid bloating the context window too much, a maximum of 25 note titles and the corresponding IDs (for use with the `fetch_note` tool) will be returned.
+To avoid bloating the context window too much, a maximum of 25 note titles and the corresponding IDs will be returned.
+The LLM can then use these IDs to retrieve the note contents on request.

 #### JSON Configuration